UdayKrishnanCK/Water-Quality-Prediction-System/README.md

 Copy code
 pip install -r requirements.txt
 Dataset
-The dataset used in this project is data.csv, which contains features such as temperature, pH, and light intensity of water samples, as well as the corresponding water quality index (WQI) values.
+The dataset used in this project is Water prediction.csv, which contains features such as temperature, pH, and turbidity of water samples, as well as the corresponding water quality index (WQI) values.

 Code Implementation
 The main code implementation for the project is in the Water Quality.ipynb file, which contains the following sections: